gajus/brick/README.md

 * Plain PHP, no new syntax to learn.
 * Framework-agnostic, will work with any project.

+## Features

-Brick introduces convenience checks for handling not found template files, protecting you from [directory traversal attacks](http://en.wikipedia.org/wiki/Directory_traversal_attack) (at the template inclusion level), and helping to deal with variable scopes.
+* Handles not found template files
+* Protects from [directory traversal attacks](http://en.wikipedia.org/wiki/Directory_traversal_attack) (at the template inclusion level)
+* Isolates template execution scope

 The following examples together with the included [unit tests](https://github.com/gajus/brick/tree/master/tests) will set you going.
 Please [raise an issue](https://github.com/gajus/brick/issues) if you feel that there are bits that need to be clarified.